On the charged boson gas model as a theory of high Tc superconductivity: Summary and outlook

 \section{Summary and outlook}

-The assumption of short lived bound electron pairs in free space with finite size (Hypothesis~B) leads us to a model of an unconventional superconductors.
-In fact under an inequality ($E_t \leq E_0$ in \S 2.2.2) and at zero temperature the bound electrons accumulate in a single energy state which we call the `apparent Fermi surface'.
-We observed that the apparent Fermi surface appears to be one of the highest occupied electron states.
-In fact \S 2.2 consists the core arguments which give a meaning to the the rest of the paper.
-For our model to be realistic, Hypothesis~B should of course be real.
-In addition the excess energy ($E_e$ in \S 2.2.1) should be small enough for $E_t \leq E_0$ may hold in some solid.
-We estimated that $E_e$ should be much less than $32\, \rm eV$ (\S 3).
-The inequality $E_t < E_0$ implies that the unconventional superconductor does not have a (usual) Fermi surface while the equality $E_t = E_0$ implies that it has one (\S 2.2, 3).
-The former may correspond to underdoped cuprates while the latter corresponds to any HTS with a Fermi surface (\S 4.2, 3).
-The low energy electron-electron scattering seems to be the most direct method to test Hypothesis~B. However the cross section of the formation of bound electrons could be too small for the scattering experiment to work (\S 5.1).
-A photoemission on HTS's may be another way to prove our model and, in particular, to verify Hypothesis~B itself.
-This method may work regardless of the size of the cross section of the pair formation (\S 5.2).
+The assumption of bound electron pairs, which may persist even in the vacuum, with finite size (\S 2.1) leads us to a model of unconventional superconductors.
+In fact under an inequality ($E_t \leq E_0$ in \S 2.2.2) and at zero temperature the bound electrons accumulate in a very thin band which we call the `apparent Fermi surface'.
+It appears to consist of an apparently highest states.
+For the model to be realistic, the bound electron pair should of course be real.
+In addition the excess energy ($E_e$ in \S 2.1) should be small enough for $E_t \leq E_0$ may hold.
+We estimated that $E_e$ should be much less than $32\, \rm eV$ in \S 4.
+The inequality $E_t < E_0$ implies that the unconventional superconductor does not have a (usual) Fermi surface while the equality $E_t = E_0$ implies that it has one (\S 2.2.2, 3).
+The former may correspond to underdoped cuprates while the latter corresponds to any HTS with a Fermi surface (\S 3.1, 2).
+The low energy electron-electron scattering (\S 5.1, 2) seems to be a direct method to test Hypothesis~B. However the cross section of the formation of the bound electron pairs could be too small for the scattering to work.
+It is also possible that $E_e$ may be too small and even negative, which also make the scattering impossible.
+We may consider the photoemission from HTS's as another way to test the existence of bound electron pairs in the vacuum.
+This method might work regardless of the size of the cross section and even for small (including negative) values of $E_e$ (\S 5.3).